Skip to content

 • Put the lid on the Instant Pot (we use an Instant Pot Ultra) and lock it, since this is a high pressure method of cooking.

-• Set the Instant Pot to the "porridge" setting, high pressure, and change the time to 10 minutes, and start.
+• Set the Instant Pot to the "porridge" setting, high pressure, and the time to 10 minutes, and press the start button.

 • After it finishes cooking, allow the pressure to release naturally.